audioquality/audioview/README.md

 NOTE2: frequency on the Y axis is in linear scale, not logarithmic!
 This way the spectrogram does not resemble what we hear, but may help to identify high frequency issues, like incorrect use of low-pass filters.

-This script is a simple wrapper for _sox_.
+This script is a simple wrapper for [sox](http://sox.sourceforge.net).

 ---
 ## Installation